Ritpra93/Forge/README.md

 ### Prometheus Metrics

 All metrics are exposed at `/metrics` on each scheduler and worker node and use the `forge_` prefix.
-See [CLAUDE.md](CLAUDE.md) for the complete metrics inventory.

 ## Contributing